Holter monitor management

 Troubleshooting

 • Record box is blank: Inform Cardiac Technician during working hours as it may need to be replaced.
-However if it is noticed after hours keep the dots on, document issue on Event’s Card and hand over so Cardiac Technicians can be informed during hours.
+However, if it is noticed after hours keep the electrodes on, document issue on Event’s Card and hand over so Cardiac Technicians can be informed during hours.

 • Cardiac Technicians can be contacted on RCH extension 53902; otherwise contacting Cardiac Technician outside RCH call switchboard 9345 5522 and ask for “Cardiac Technician”.